 We note in passing that additional synthetic challenges such as double adsorption of bifunctional molecules are still not fully overcome.
-These issues are also under investigation but not further discussed in this study [39, 40].
-However, based on the IEDDA reaction, attachment of molecules in the second organic layer could recently be demonstrated [41].
+These issues are also under investigation but not further discussed in this study [19, 20].
+However, attachment of molecules in the second organic layer could recently be demonstrated [21].